btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 It works like any other wallet, but has enhanced privacy features (non-custodial, no third-parties, verified with a dedicated full node, etc.) by default and also solves certain UX problems you may encounter when [using an existing wallet] with BTCPay Server.

 For more information on how to use the built-in wallet [check this page](../Wallet.md).
-To use the internal wallet, you first need to [set up the wallet](../WalletSetup.md) with your BTCPay store.
+To use the internal wallet, you first need to [set up the wallet](../WalletSetup.md) with your BTCPay Server store.

 ## How to set up my wallet with BTCPay Server?